 Just consider the investment your company makes in replacing and retraining employees – how much could you save if you could keep staff?
 Build a great CSR program and engage employees and they’ll be happy, motivated, productive and loyal.
 Even better, they’ll everyone.

 Thanks for reading!
-The 3rd and final part of my blog (next week) details how CSR & Social Good enables you to resonate with consumers and stakeholders through uplifting, inspiring stories (greatly needed right now, as we emerge from our biggest collective crisis in centuries and enter an unprecedented recession) as well as how implementing CSR can save millions of dollars in wastage.
+The 3rd and final part of my blog details how CSR & Social Good enables you to resonate with consumers and stakeholders through uplifting, inspiring stories (greatly needed right now, as we experience our biggest collective crisis in centuries and enter an unprecedented recession) as well as how implementing CSR can save millions of dollars in wastage.
 We also have an awesome free infographic that summarises all 5 benefits – download here

 Triple Bottom Line, Corporate Community Investment, Corporate Responsibility, Creating Shared Value, Sustainability